 A common occurrence in zooplankton sampling may occur when the inlet and outlet sampling locations become too shallow for sampling.
 In that case, sampling may be moved to a location that has a more appropriate depth, and does not necessarily compromise sampling.
-Enter a problem ticket if moving more than 20 m from original location.
+Use the problem reporting system to notify Science if moving more than 20 m from original location.